botandrose/bard-tag_field/README.md

 ## JavaScript Integration

 This gem works with the [@botandrose/input-tag](https://github.com/botandrose/input-tag) custom element.
-Make sure to include it in your asset pipeline:

 ```javascript
 // In your application.js or wherever you manage JS